It's Rated "E for Everyone", not "E for Easy".

 - Similar to the Audiosurf example below, Space Invaders Infinity Gene can generate different stages based on whatever song you selected for your I Phone, leading to stages that are easier or harder than they look.

 - Beat Hazard can generate some surprisingly difficult sessions from certain audio files.

 - Play modern Bullet Hell games for long enough and you'll be in for a shock when you play older, "classical" Shoot 'em Up games.
-Fans who are used to Bullet Hell may attempt older shmups, expecting the difficulty to be cakewalk due to the lower bullet count, only to get sniped by fast bullets in the ship-sized hitbox by fast bullets into a quick Game Over; Raiden is notorious for "sniper" enemies that can kill the player with almost no advance warning.
+Fans who are used to Bullet Hell may attempt older shmups, expecting the difficulty to be cakewalk due to the lower bullet count, only to get sniped in the ship-sized hitbox by fast bullets into a quick Game Over; Raiden is notorious for "sniper" enemies that can kill the player with almost no advance warning.
 Labyrinthine level designs with Deadly Walls, like those in R-Type can also be very difficult for players accustomed to the open, wall-less stages of most bullet hell games.
 Last but not least, many older shmups have Check Points rather than respawning in place, as well as depriving you of most or all of your powerups upon death; while dying in Touhou or other Bullet Hell games typically only results in a slight drop (if any) in power alongside the life loss and scoring enhancements (if you're playing for score), dying even once in Gradius, for example, means losing all of your remaining lives in the 30 seconds if you do not have the skill to pull through wherever you just died in spite of your total loss of powerups.